cmvandrevala/TicTacToe/README.md

 ## Running the App

 In order to run the app on the iOS simulator or a personal device, open the Xcode workspace, switch to the "TTTSwift" target and hit `⌘ + R`.

+Xcode saves the executable files for a project under the `DerivedData` directory.
+You can find the location of this directory by opening up Xcode and selecting `Xcode > Preferences > Locations` from the menu.
+In order to create an executable, run the following command from the root directory of the project folder:

+`xcodebuild -workspace TTTSwift.xcworkspace -scheme TTTSwiftCommandLine clean build`

+The executable will be located in `path/to/DerivedData/TTTSwift-<Some-Unique-ID>/Build/Products/Debug/`